Still have questions? Leave a comment

-There are over 33, 000 journals are across the world, and they publish thousands of books and papers each year.
+There are over 33, 000 journals across the world and they publish thousands of books and papers each year.
 It’s interesting to wonder, if the numbers are this high, what is legitimate and what isn’t.
 If the information age is making it easier to publish in journals, then what happens to the status of academic writing?
 Is every journal you come across vetted and verified?

 Turns out, no.

 As the academic world is turning to digital means to sustain itself, there is also a steady rise in open access journals — these are journals that don’t require subscriptions in order for people to access research.
-While this makes academics a more democratic space this also means that anyone can publish academic research and claim the work legitimately.
+While this makes academia a more democratic space, it also means that anyone can publish academic research and claim the work legitimately.

 To put it simply, academia is facing the threat of predatory publishing.

-Predatory publishing is a fraudulent academic practice is which publications charge researchers to publish their work in journals without proper review process and editorial assistance.
+Predatory publishing is a fraudulent academic practice in which publications charge researchers to publish their work in journals without having proper review processes and editorial assistance in place.

-Usually, academic journals have thorough peer-review processes that are set up to assess the validity and quality of the research work produced.
-This is done because academic publishing is one of the most crucial spaces to share and further the scope of knowledge in a particular field.
+Usually, academic journals have thorough peer-review processes that are set up to assess the validity and quality of the research produced.
+This is done because academic publishing is one of the most crucial spaces to share and further (the scope of) knowledge in a particular field.
 Journals also have in-house editors or recommend researchers to get their work reviewed and edited by subject matter experts to ensure that the research is scientific, the arguments are presented well, and the overall paper is well-crafted.

-The reason predatory journals are tagged as “predatory” is because publishers often actively seek out researchers and publishers and “trick” them into publishing their work, even if the work is sub-par or even unscientific in nature.
+The reason predatory journals are tagged as “predatory” is because publishers often actively seek out researchers and “trick” them into publishing their work, even if the work is sub-par or even unscientific in nature.